REPORT BULLYING HERE: ANONYMOUS BULLYING REPORT FORM

 Don't suffer in silence - and don't let others suffer in silence!
 If you know of another pupil getting bullied please tell someone in confidence!
 The Rosses Community School does not tolerate bullying of any kind.

-Speak with Mr Gorman or Mrs Forrestal about anything that may trouble you or your child.
+Speak with Mr Gorman or Mr Gillen about anything that may trouble you or your child.
 They can help deal with the situation through consultation, support and source the necessary help required.

-Mr Doherty is available to speak with students about anything that may trouble them - in school or outside of it.
-You can make an appointment to see him or simply stop him for a chat in the corridor.
+Mrs Timoney is available to speak with students about anything that may trouble them - in school or outside of it.
+You can make an appointment to see her or simply stop her for a chat in the corridor.

 Pastoral Care Team: